andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 </figure>

 This supportive environment is championed by Mark, who exudes positivity and respect.
+As Alyce said, Mark has a *magnetic spirit*.
 Negativity has no business in a room with Mark Haim.
-Even when critique is warranted it's always given with a smile.
+Even when critique is warranted it's always given with a gentle touch and a piquant smile.
 I ask the other dancers if this is normal from their experience and they relay that while asshole is not the norm, they have worked with plenty of assholes.
-Mark is as Alyce said, "a magnetic spirit," who encourages us to be ourselves.

 The vibe is fun yet professional.
-We all realize we're here to do a job.
-We're here to express Mark's creative vision to the best of our ability.
-We respect him and the captivating piece he has developed.
-We respect him and he respects us.
+We all realize we're here to do a job, we're here to express Mark's creative vision to the best of our ability.
 He affords us plenty of leeway to goof off (which we do in spades) but we also take it upon ourselves to continuously improve.
 Throughout the course of each rehearsal we're constantly talking among ourselves, comparing notes, ironing out steps, perfecting hand positions, trying out facial